 Rare and limited toxicological studies

 The scarcity and limitations of toxicological studies do not allow for simple and unambiguous answers on the short-term risks of nanomaterials.
-In particular, until recently, few studies focused on the inhalation of nanomaterials, even though this is the most likely route of occupational exposure and the one of greatest concern for exposed workersSee2our fact sheet on the entry points and fate of nanomaterials in the human body.
-However, this pathway is now being given more consideration.
-Nevertheless, the harmful effects observed in numerous toxicological studies are often contested or minimized by industrialists who hide behind the expectation of convincing results from epidemiological studies… in order to play for time.
+In particular, until recently, few studies focused on the inhalation of nanomaterials, even though this is the most likely route of occupational exposure and the one of greatest concern for exposed workers2See our fact sheet on the entry points and fate of nanomaterials in the human body.
+This exposure is now being given more consideration.
+Nevertheless, the harmful effects observed in numerous toxicological studies are often contested or minimized by industrialists who try to gain time by waiting for the actual results from epidemiological studies.

 An exposure that is difficult to measure

-Despite the development of more efficient instruments (in terms of sensitivity, reproducibility, flexibility) and the improvement of knowledgeSee3in particular the work of the INRS on nanomaterials, measurements at workstations are not carried out in a systematic and simple manner.
+Despite the development of more efficient tools (in terms of sensitivity, reproducibility, flexibility) and of improved knowledge3See in particular the work of INRS on nanomaterials, measurements at workstations are not carried out in a systematic and simple manner.
 This requires high-performance equipment that is often complex to implement, expensive, and combines several techniques, as well as technical skills that are still rare.

 Epidemiological studies rarely of good quality